Frequently Asked Questions About Camps, Classes, and Community Programs

 A: You are eligible for a full refund (less online platform fees) up to 1 month prior to the camp.

 You are eligible for a 50% refund (less online platform fees) up to two weeks prior to the camp of the camp.
 There will be no refunds issued within two weeks of the camp*

 *Certain exemptions may apply for extenuating circumstances and will be decided at the discretion of the camp director.

 Q: Do you have any discounts or bursaries available for those who are low income to attend camp?

-A: Unfortunately at this time we do not have camp bursaries or additional discounts available as the current rate that individuals pay to attend camp is already a discounted rate.
+A: Unfortunately, at this time we do not have camp bursaries or additional discounts available as camp is already run at a highly subsidized rate.
 Individuals only pay a portion of what it costs for each camper to attend and the rest of the funds to operate camp come through grants, sponsorship and community fundraising.

-However we know cost can be a barrier for many, so we are more than happy to direct you towards bursaries and alternative streams of funding in the community that you may be able to access.
+However, we are more than happy to direct you towards bursaries and alternative streams of funding in the community that you may be able to access!
 Get in touch if you have questions.